datarevenue-berlin/OpenMLOps/README.md

 ## Jupyter Hub

-With the Jupyter Hub we enabled a multi-user environment in which each of them can spawn it's own jupyter server to make their experiments.
-Users can work on separate enviroments being able to install any library necessary to meet their needs.
+With the Jupyter Hub, we enabled a multi-user environment in which each of them can spawn a Jupyter server to do their experiments.
+Users can work on different environments being able to install any library necessary to meet their needs.

-We also provide a default jupyter server image that comes with most of the data science packages installed.
+We also provide a default Jupyter server image that comes with most of the data science packages installed.

 ### Configuration

-Below we provide a lists the configurable parameters availables and its default values.
+Below we provide a lists the configurable parameters available and its default values.

 | Parameter (* *required parameter*)       | Description | Default